limosek/prestashop-cli/README.md

 ```

 ### Add object ###
 You can add object by similar syntax as update object.
 But you have to put all needed properities to do so.
 You can use psadd output of psget to "clone" objects.
-It is goog idea to use base64 encoding for data to not collide with shell expansion.
+It is good idea to use base64 encoding for data to not collide with shell expansion.
 Do not forget that it is not full clone of object!
 Only parameters accessible via API are cloned.

 ```
 $ psget -Fpsadd address 10